Recep Tayyip Erdogan Fast Facts

 August 10, 2014 - Erdogan is elected president during the first-ever direct elections.

-August 28, 2014 - Erdogan's presidential inauguration.
-While the presidential role is designed to be a ceremonial one, Erdogan has said he hopes to change the constitution that will see his remit extended.

 November 2014 - At a summit hosted by a women's group in Istanbul, Erdogan says that women and men are not equal "because their nature is different."
-It's not the first time the Turkish leader has made controversial comments about women: he has previously told Turkish university students that they shouldn't be "picky" when choosing a husband and has called on all Turkish women to have three children.
+It's not the first time the Turkish leader has made controversial comments about women: previously, he told Turkish university students that they shouldn't be "picky" when choosing a husband and has called on all Turkish women to have three children.

 July 15-16, 2016 - During an attempted coup by a faction of the military, at least 161 people are killed and 1,140 wounded.
-President Erdogan addresses the nation via FaceTime; speaking to a CNN Turk anchor on her phone so viewers can see it, he urges people to take to the streets to stand up to the military faction behind the uprising.
-Erdogan blames the coup attempt on cleric and rival Fethullah Gulen, who lives in self-imposed exile in Pennsylvania.
+Erdogan addresses the nation via FaceTime and urges people to take to the streets to stand up to the military faction behind the uprising.
+He blames the coup attempt on cleric and rival Fethullah Gulen, who lives in self-imposed exile in Pennsylvania.

+April 16, 2017 - A vote is held on a constitutional amendment expanding Erdogan's presidential powers.
+Turkish state media report that about 51% of people voted yes on the referendum, which abolishes the country's parliamentary system and would potentially allow for Erdogan to remain in office until 2029.
+International election monitors question whether the election was free and fair, citing last-minute rule changes, the muzzling of opposition voices and the dominance of the "yes" campaign in the media.
+Opposition leaders in the Republican People's Party say that they plan to challenge the election results in court.

+May 16, 2017 - Erdogan meets US President Donald Trump at the White House.
+During a joint news conference, Erdogan praises Trump's electoral victory and vows to help the United States fight terrorism.
+After the two men speak, demonstrators protest outside the residence of the Turkish ambassador.
+Nine people are injured when Turkish security guards rush into a line of protestors and kick people on the ground.
+Law enforcement sources tell CNN that some of the men involved in the fight were Erdogan's bodyguards.